Uplift » Why Rushing Into Lawsuit Funding is a Bad Idea

 Need Cash Now?
 Pump the Brakes

-Here’s the scenario: you’ve been injured in an accident and you had to stop working because of your injury.
+Here’s the scenario: you’ve been injured in an accident and had to stop working because of your injury.
 You expected your case to be settled in six months, but it’s taken 18 months and there’s still no end in sight.
 You can’t afford to pay your rent much longer.
 What do you do?

 Borrow money from a friend or relative

 Let’s be honest: all companies go into business to make money.
-Some may want to help people in the process, but if business don’t ever make money, they close their doors.
+Some may want to help people in the process, but if businesses don’t ever make money, they close their doors.
 Your friends and relatives aren’t looking at your need for help as a way to profit.
 Some may lend you money “for free” (with no extra money requested when you pay them back).
 Others may have been burned by lending to friends before, so they may charge a very small fee on top.
 Borrowing in this fashion is the clear way to go if it’s available.
 No company will be able to match Grandma’s payback amount.

 Credit Card Icon